pykaldi/pykaldi/README.md

 instructions given in the Makefile.
 Make sure the symbolic link for the `kaldi-tensorflow-rnnlm` library is added to the `KALDI_DIR/src/lib/` directory.

+## Projects using PyKaldi

+[Shennong](https://github.com/bootphon/shennong) - a toolbox for speech features extraction, like MFCC, PLP etc. using PyKaldi.

+[Kaldi model server](https://github.com/uhh-lt/kaldi-model-server) - a threaded kaldi model server for live decoding.
+Can directly decode speech from your microphone with a nnet3 compatible model.
+Example models for English and German are available.
+Uses the PyKaldi online2 decoder.

+[MeetingBot](https://github.com/uhh-lt/MeetingBot) - example of a web application for meeting transcription and summarization that makes use of a pykaldi/kaldi-model-server backend to display ASR output in the browser.

+[Subtitle2go](https://github.com/uhh-lt/subtitle2go) - automatic subtitle generation for any media file.
+Uses pykaldi for ASR with a batch decoder.

+If you have a cool open source project that makes use of PyKaldi that you'd like to showcase here, let us know!

 ## Citing